-If you are experiencing pain in the arms or legs, numbness or tingling in different parts of the body, weakness in various muscles, or extreme back or neck pain, you might be dealing with a herniated disc.
+If you are experiencing pain in the arms or legs, numbness or tingling in different parts of the body, weakness in various muscles, or extreme back or neck pain, you might be dealing with a bulging disc or herniated disc.
 Disc herniation (also known as a “slipped disc” or “ruptured disc”) is a medical condition when a spinal disc’s soft interior has ruptured and spilled out through the tougher exterior.
 Contact us at AICA Orthopedics for professional expertise with treating your disc herniation.

 These spinal discs act as a cushion in between the vertebrae that make up the spine.
 Each spinal disc has a soft interior that is encased by a tougher exterior.
 The spinal discs are responsible for holding the bones of the spine together while also acting as shock absorbers that allow the spine to flex comfortably.

 If you are experiencing general pain, numbness, or tingling in various parts of the body (particularly within the arm, foot, shoulder, legs, etc.), you may have a disc herniation.
 AICA Orthopedics has multiple doctors and treatment solutions available to treat disc herniation.
 Each situation is unique and we can provide a solution for each.
 Contact us today to get started.